hexadecimal233/awesome_stars/README.md

 *   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

-*   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.
+*   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
+A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.

 *   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.